wzhu0815/Project2/README.md

  **We decided to review flight delays and cancellations from various airlines and airports in the United States.
 Although there is a lot of data containing flight delays and cancellations, we sourced the data from Kaggle.com and analyzed it for January 1, 2018.**

 **We developed a website using various tools containing general information on flight delays and cancellations.
-The website includes**
+The website includes:**
 - General Information about Flight Delays & Cancellations
 - A dashboard that will allow the user to gather information on flight delay and cancellation for a specific airlines and airports
 - Map displaying the cities with airports with flight delays information